 - Listen first, speak later.

-- When trying something new, really commit to it, especially if it’s intimidating.
+- When trying something new, really commit to it, especially if it is intimidating.

 - Remember to be kind to yourself.

-- It’s ok to try and work through a challenge on your own at first, but ask for help when you need it.
+- It is ok to try and work through a challenge on your own at first, but ask for help when you need it.

 - Honor the time committed to the project/Praxis work in general.
 Engage with it fully in the time allotted, but also set it aside when that time is over.

 - Be social (especially in these pandemic times!) with both the cohort and SLab in general–schedule the time if you have to!
-It’s important to get to know everyone as people beyond their work
+It is important to get to know everyone as people beyond their work

 - Be mindful of being one part of the group–you have a part to play, but the main goal is respecting the work, thoughts, ideas, and lives of the group as a whole

-- When things are busy, it’s difficult to maintain sight of the big picture; take time to embrace the privilege of doing this work and of working with these people
+- When things are busy, it can be difficult to maintain sight of the big picture; take time to embrace the privilege of doing this work and of working with these people.

 - Learn to collaborate while leading with empathy and valuing kindness, caring, and generosity towards others and myself above all else; this also means being honest and open about how I am feeling, actively setting healthy and appropriate boundaries, and respecting the boundaries of others

-- Don’t be paralyzed by the “what-ifs” and be afraid to “do” and potentially “fail”
+- Don’t be paralyzed by the “what-ifs” and be afraid to “do” and potentially “fail”, and don’t be disheartened by failure or confusion.

 - Learn to incorporate mindful and contemplative practices into collaboration in order to break down my relationship with toxicity and promote an experimental, playful, equitable, and socially conscious/considerate environment for everyone (and learn how to take these skills and incorporate them into future collaborative and/or pedagogical environments)

-- Approach all work and conversations with an attention to the lived experiences and active concerns of BIPOC, queer people, genderqueer people, trans people, women, disabled people, and other minoritized communities, and respect the experiences and ideas of others I am working with in and around PRAXIS
+- Approach all work and conversations with an attention to the lived experiences and active concerns of BIPOC, queer people, genderqueer people, trans people, women, disabled people, and other minoritized communities, and respect the experiences and ideas of others I am working with in and around PRAXIS.
+Do your best to make the project as accessible to all as possible, and be open to criticism.

 - Gain a better sense of the digital humanities, their potential, and the skills involved in various subsets so that I can be a better future collaborator, learn what I am capable of learning and which skills I already have, and know exactly what I can and cannot bring to the table